Antisemitic graffiti found by AU student in a bathroom in Anderson Hall

 “I identify as Jewish and have been lucky to have an incident-free four years at AU,” Churchfield said.
 “So when I saw this, I decided all I had to do was just show people what I saw.”

-The graffiti consists of two swastikas, Nazi SS (Schutzstaffel) bolts and a Star of David.
+The vandalism consists of two swastikas, Nazi SS (Schutzstaffel) bolts and a Star of David.

 Elizabeth McCabe Deal, the assistant vice president for Community and Internal Communication, emailed a statement to The Eagle from Housing and Residence Life on the vandalism.

-“Following reports on Thursday morning of hateful graffiti in Anderson Hall, AUPD initiated a full investigation,” McCabe Deal said.
+“Following reports on Thursday morning of hateful vandalism in Anderson Hall, AUPD initiated a full investigation,” McCabe Deal said.

 In her statement to The Eagle, McCabe Deal addressed the timing of the incident: “There is no place in our community — or anywhere — for hate and intolerance, particularly during this high holy week for the Jewish community.”
 The statement then went on to offer support to the Jewish community, despite the actions of “disrespect and ignorance.”

-Churchfield said that he has found ways to grow and reflect after finding the graffiti.
+Churchfield said that he has found ways to grow and reflect after finding the vandalism.

 “Antisemitism, especially recently, is extremely apparent in the world,” Churchfield said.
 “It’s something that I’ve taken time to combat in my own ways.”

-Doing his part in engaging with his community at AU by bringing University awareness to the graffiti was “one of those ways,” he said.
+Doing his part in engaging with his community at AU by bringing University awareness to the vandalism was “one of those ways,” he said.

 AUPD is currently working on an ongoing investigation to identify the parties responsible, and additional steps will be taken as more information is found, according to McCabe Deal.
 Anonymous tips may be sent via the Rave Guardian Safety App or by writing to firstname.lastname@example.org.